TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-robocopy-permission-error.md

 1. Download Process Monitor from https://docs.microsoft.com/sysinternals/downloads/procmon
 2. Open process monitor and add a filter for robocopy process.
-3. Run robocopy targeted to Azure file share  with the additional parameter "/log:<LogFile>"
+3. Run robocopy targeted to Azure file share  with the additional parameter "/log:(LogFile)"

     a.
-More information about the robocopy logfile is here - https://docs.microsoft.com/windows-server/administration/windows-commands/robocopy
+More information about the robocopy logfile is [here](https://docs.microsoft.com/windows-server/administration/windows-commands/robocopy)
 4. After robocopy gives error (or somehow works) save the process monitor log to a file.

     a.
 Specify "Events displayed using current filter"